Zelda Lockhart

 Zelda Lockhart is a contemporary African-American writer, speaker, teacher and researcher.
+Her latest novel Trinity was published in July 2023.
 She is the director of LaVenson Press and Her Story Garden Studios.
-Her latest books include Diamond Doris: The True Story of the World’s Most Notorious Jewel Thief by Doris Payne with Zelda Lockhart (2019), and The Soul of the Full-Length Manuscript: Turning Life’s Wounds into the Gift of Literary Fiction, Memoir, or Poetry (2017).
+Her recent books include Diamond Doris: The True Story of the World’s Most Notorious Jewel Thief by Doris Payne with Zelda Lockhart (2019), and 20/20: A Living & Learning poetry collection (2017).
 She is the author of three novels: Fifth Born (2003), Cold Running Creek (2006), and Fifth Born II: The Hundredth Turtle (2010).
 Her first novel was published to critical acclaim and was a finalist for an award—for a debut novel—from the Zora Neale Hurston/Richard Wright Legacy Foundation.
 Her novels emphasize the struggles, sexual trauma, and triumphs of African and Native American women historically and contemporarily.
 Her research focuses on inquiries into intergenerational healing and the ways creating personal experience-based literature while consuming personal experience-based literature has the potential to be emotionally, psychologically, and socially transformative for individuals.
 Areas of interest are Black women and girls, Native populations, people of color, LGBT individuals and financially disenfranchised people.
 In her position as director of LaVenson Press and Her Story Garden Studios, Lockhart seeks to create a space where women can "self-define through writing and publishing."
+She is currently Associate Professor of Creative Writing and African American Literature at North Carolina Central University.